likhith31/Likhith_Portfolio/README.md

 # Likhith_Portfolio
 Data Science Portfolio

+# Introduction
+* I am Likhith Sai Chaitanya.
+* I am currenttly pursuing my masters from University of New Haven,Connecticut.
+* I completed my bachelors of technology from Amrita Vishwa Vidyapeetham,Coimbatore with an aggregate of 7.75/10.
+* I am interested in learning skills related to data science like machine learning,deep learning,tableau etc.

 # Project 1 : Online Examination System using NLP
 * It is a web application which is used by students to write both subjective and multiple-choice questions online.
 * Usually descriptive questions are evaluated by the faculty but in this application answers are stored in the database and are evaluated using Natural Language Processing.